Current Surface Water Advisories

 - Waughop Lake, Toxic Algae Caution Advisory and Do Not Eat the Fish Advisory, issued December 23, 2015

-Lakes with advisories are generally checked weekly until advisory is lifted.
+Lakes with advisories are generally checked weekly until the advisory is lifted.

 Why do we close recreational shellfish harvesting at local beaches?
 Causes can include high concentrations of shellfish biotoxins such as Paralytic Shellfish Poison (PSP), or because of reported illnesses from Vibrio, a bacterial foodborne infection usually associated with eating undercooked seafood.
 Sometimes, we close beaches because of bacteria from failing septic systems, poor animal keeping practices or storm-water runoff that results in poor water quality.

 The State Department of Health maintains a webpage of regional shellfish beach advisories.

 We post advisories at swimming beaches for everything from high bacteria levels to contamination from a sewage leak or toxic algae.
 Any of these can sicken people, pets and wildlife.